ALL SAINTS CHURCH (1897 - Present)

 Fr.
 Whitmire's first task as the new Rector was to relocate the parish to the newly renovated Woodhaven site.
 All Saints began its ministry in Woodhaven on October 25, 2013 with a grand celebration to reconsecrate the historic 1928 Gothic-revival building and install Fr.
 Whitmire as Rector.
 Since that time, All Saints has worked to make connections to the Woodhaven community.
 One of the most significant endeavors is the monthly community project to restore, maintain, and renovate the historic Wyckoff-Snedicker Cemetery, in which members of some of the founding families of Queens and Brooklyn are buried (Eldert, Snedicker, van Wicklen, Lott, van Dine).
 All Saints has also begun ministry in Spanish to serve the growing numbers of persons settling in Woodhaven from Latin America.

-In 2017, All Saints Episcopal Church began a ministry partnership with All Saints/Todos los Santos Lutheran Church, a worshiping community.
-For more information about the All Saints Ministry Partnership, click here.
+In 2017, All Saints Episcopal Church attempted a ministry partnership with All Saints/Todos los Santos Lutheran worshiping community, but in 2019, the decision was made to function as separate entities, cooperating with each other in ministering to the local community.
+For more information about our current relationship, click here.

 All Saints seeks to transform lives through fine worship in the catholic tradition, while embracing the diversity of its members and the Woodhaven community.
 All Saints is a friendly, inclusive, and diverse parish where all are warmly welcome.